Staff: Pat E. Boyd, Ph.D.

 Cancer Research Training Award Fellow

-Patrick (Pat) Boyd, Ph.D., is a Cancer Research Training Award fellow in the Behavioral Research Program's Health Behaviors Research Branch (HBRB).
+Patrick (Pat) Boyd, Ph.D., was a Cancer Research Training Award fellow in the Behavioral Research Program's Health Behaviors Research Branch (HBRB) from 2019 to 2022.

-Dr. Boyd's research examines how the anxiety stemming from the awareness of one's mortality is managed by individuals possessing high (and low) levels of openness.
-He is interested in how openness can predict one's receptivity to a variety of health communications, particularly how it can facilitate one's interest in health messages that are framed as new or novel.
-He is also concerned with how openness informs one's willingness to engage in healthy sleep-related behaviors if sleep is viewed as a practice that can facilitate a breadth and depth of intellectual and experiential opportunities.
+Dr. Boyd's research examined how the anxiety stemming from the awareness of one's mortality is managed by individuals possessing high (and low) levels of openness.
+He was interested in how openness can predict one's receptivity to a variety of health communications, particularly how it can facilitate one's interest in health messages that are framed as new or novel.
+He was also concerned with how openness informs one's willingness to engage in healthy sleep-related behaviors if sleep is viewed as a practice that can facilitate a breadth and depth of intellectual and experiential opportunities.

-Dr. Boyd also researches how mortality concerns can impact food consumption behaviors, specifically how female dieting behaviors interact with mortality concerns to inform if healthy or harmful food consumption behaviors occur.
-He also studies how mortality reminders impact preferences for organic or conventional food items.
+Dr. Boyd also researched how mortality concerns can impact food consumption behaviors, specifically how female dieting behaviors interact with mortality concerns to inform if healthy or harmful food consumption behaviors occur.
+He also studied how mortality reminders impact preferences for organic or conventional food items.